 The School welcomes interest from potential postgraduate students from within Australia and overseas.
 There are five key components of the process towards undertaking a research degree in the School.
 These are outlined below:

 1) First and most importantly, it is essential that you identify an appropriate academic supervisor in BABS and obtain their agreement prior to submitting an application for postgraduate study.
+Please see the BABS HDR Information Handbook for supervisors and research areas.
 It is recommended that you peruse the School's current research clusters to obtain an understanding of the areas of study available within BABS.
 You should try and align your topic of interest with the research area of one of the affiliated academics.
 Contact details for individuals can be found in the BABS Staff Directory.
-Another option is to view the current BABS Honours Information Booklet for supervisors and projects (particularly relevant for prospective Graduate Diploma & MPhil students).
+Another option is to view the current BABS Honours Information Booklet (the projects in this booklet are particularly relevant for prospective Graduate Diploma & MPhil students).

 NB: If you submit an application for postgraduate study without a nominated supervisor, it is likely to be declined.
 Identifying and negotiating with prospective supervisors is up to you, and you will need to align your topic of interest with the research area of one of our School’s academics.
 Your ideal supervisor will be knowledgeable in your topic of interest, have good research skills and experience, and be someone you feel you can work well with.
 Choosing the right supervisor is very important.
 It is recommended that you meet and/or correspond with those academics in BABS that you feel have expertise in your area of interest to identify the best person to ask to be your supervisor.
 Note, however, that as most of our academic staff receive between 50 and 200 requests from prospective postgraduate students each year, please understand they may not always be able to assist you.